 All KS4 homework to be set on Google Classroom as well as recorded in the student planner.

 Homework will be set regularly and recorded in the student planner.
 Within Key Stage 4 this will be at least once a week.
 Within Key Stage 3 this will follow the timetable set out by the Academic Progress Leader in consultation with Curriculum Leaders.
 It is anticipated that this will be two timetables for each year group dependant on banding.

 Year 7 and 8 students will be provided with a homework timetable that must be adhered to by all subject teachers.
 This allows students to develop ‘good habits’ whilst having a supportive framework to work within.

 Homework marking and feedback

 Any homework completed by students must be glued into their books with their classwork.
 This needs to be identified as homework either as a title on the page or worksheet.
 Each subject area must set one piece of assessed homework which is linked to their assessment strands and this must be marked by the teacher.
 Any additional homework set can be marked in class by the students.

 Supporting students with homework

 The ICT Suite 211 is available on a Monday, Tuesday and Friday after school for Years 7-10.
 The ICT suite in in the Library is available every night for Year 11.
 Both rooms can accommodate thirty students.

 During PD, form tutors have discussions around time management and directing students to relevant resources.

-By reviewing planners, form tutors, HOY and SLT also identify students who are frequently in receipt of homework comments and ensure they have a conversation with them about time management and homework support.
+By reviewing planners, form tutors, Pastoral Officers and Academic Progress Leaders also identify students who are frequently in receipt of homework comments and ensure they have a conversation with them about time management and homework support.
 These students may also be directed to homework club if required.